onury/grunt-jasmine-nodejs/README.md

     Specifies whether to show stack trace for failed specs.

 - **reporters.teamcity**
     TeamCity Reporter that outputs test results for the Teamcity build system.
 There are no options to specify for this reporter.
-Just set this to `true` or `{}` to enable the reporter.
+Just set this to `true` to enable the reporter.

 - **reporters.tap**
     Reporter for Test Anything Protocol ([TAP](http://en.wikipedia.org/wiki/Test_Anything_Protocol)), that outputs tests results to console.
 There are no options to specify for this reporter.
-Just set this to `true` or `{}` to enable the reporter.
+Just set this to `true` to enable the reporter.

 #### customReporters